Blog Home / Knowledge / Accounting KPIs for Internal Accounting Departments: Metrics That Matter

 4. Accounts Payable Turnover

-Purpose: Measures how quickly a firm pays suppliers’ obligations.
+Purpose: Measures how quickly a company pays its suppliers.

-Why it’s important: This measure allows organisations and their practices to gauge how well a company manages its short-term liabilities while optimising cash flow.
+Why it matters: Helps organisations assess how well they manage short-term liabilities while optimising cash flow.

 Formula: Payables Turnover = Total Supplier Purchases ÷ Average Accounts Payable